Chika Ideal: Reception

-While reviewing the reggaetón compilation album, Jamz TV Hits, Vol. 3, an editor for Allmusic listed "Chika Ideal" as an selected "Allmusic Pick".
+While reviewing the reggaetón compilation album, Jamz TV Hits, Vol. 3, an editor for Allmusic listed "Chika Ideal" as a selected "Allmusic Pick".
 The song was also selected as one of the hits from "The Golden Era of Reggaetón" which lasted from 2003 until 2007 by Jesus Trivino of Latina magazine.
 Terra Networks named the music video for "Chika Ideal" as one of the hottest of the summer and claimed the song to show "why she is the queen of reggaetón".

 Despite not charting in Billboard magazine, the video reached the Top 10 for four consecutive weeks on Terra Networks' Top Music Video countdown.
 In the music video for the song, Queen is video taped showing sensual scenes by several cameras from different angles.
 Scenes alternate between a dance in a darkened room and Queen is a record studio and the cameras.
 She is surrounded by multiple computers and flat screen television sets which display the feeds from the cameras.